 Return to: ROTC

 The Army Reserve Officers’ Training Corps (ROTC), established on Grounds in 1948, offers a general Military Science and Leadership curriculum that provides eligible students the opportunity to become commissioned officers in the United States Army while completing undergraduate or graduate studies.
-Students that do not desire to become commissioned officers may also take some of our course offerings (see below for details).

 Department of Military Science and Leadership